How BreakAuctions Calculates Your Chances (With Real Examples)

 - 10 spots ($50): 10/100 = 10.0% chance

-Compare that to a lottery where $5 buys you a 1-in-292-million chance.
-In this auction, $5 gives you a 1-in-100 chance — literally 2.9 million times better odds.
+Compare that to a giant national prize draw where $5 buys you a 1-in-292-million chance.
+In this auction, $5 gives you a 1-in-100 chance — literally 2.9 million times better.

 Example 2: A 50-Spot Premium Auction